11 Jul 3 Maine Family Vacation Ideas in the Outdoors

 Day One: Stock up, Arrive, and Settle In

 From all points south, take i95 north until Exit 244 for Medway, Maine.
 You’ve (almost) made it!
 Pick up your last supplies in Millinocket, and then head out on the Baxter State Rd (like you’re heading to the park) to your home base.
-For indoor lodging, you’ll put your feet up in style at the Big Moose Inn – with wifi and two restaurants in the main Inn along with lots of Inn rooms/suites and cabins on their base!
-For those looking to really unplug, you’ll stay at Abol Campground.
-This is the PRIME camping spot along the Penobscot River, with no wi-fi, no cell service, just the river, the mountains, and your family.
-S’mores anyone?!
+You’ll put your feet up in style at the Big Moose Inn – with wifi and two restaurants in the main Inn along with lots of Inn rooms/suites and cabins on their base!
+For those looking to really unplug, grab a wooded campsite and set up the tent.
+S’mores anyone?

 Day Two: Hike